Shopping in Tewkesbury combines an eclectic mix of independent retailers nestled between well-known high street names.

 If it’s a treat you’re after try Sweets & Treats to sample specially imported American candy as well as traditional boiled sweets, jellies and chocolates sold by the gram (or ounce!).

-If it’s clothes or accessories you’re after, there’s the choice of several boutiques including Pretty Special, Kudos and Indika.
+If it’s clothes or accessories you’re after, there’s the choice of several boutiques including Pretty Special and Indika.

 For some of the finest hand-made Oriental rugs and carpets sourced from around the world, call in to Jennings; a long established family business in Church Street.

 If you looking to send flowers to that someone special then visit Bluebell Wood florist in Barton Street.